bikrambora/devlabs2018/README.md

-## Build and run a containerized web app using Docker and Elastic Container Service (ECS)
+## Build and Run a Containerized Web Application using Docker and Amazon Elastic Container Service (ECS)

 In this lab we will learn how to build and run a docker container.
 Then use the Elastic Container Service to host and run this container in the Cloud